zweifisch/wsgi-supervisor/README.md

 # wsgi supervisor

-reload wsgi application when file changed, should be used in develop-env
+reload wsgi application when code changed, should be used in development enviroment

 ```sh
 Usage: wsgi-supervisor [options] <file>